mlaib/CombinS/README.md

-# CombinS
-R Package
+# CombinS R Package

-Title: Construction Methods of some Series of PBIB Designs
+Construction Methods of some Series of PBIB Designs

 Version: 1.1-1